Vendor Risk Management Market Size and Share

 Vendor Risk Management Market Analysis by Mordor Intelligence

-The vendor risk management market size is valued at USD 13.47 billion in 2025 and is forecast to reach USD 23.87 billion by 2030, reflecting a 12.12% CAGR.
+The vendor risk management market size was valued at USD 13.47 billion in 2025 and estimated to grow from USD 15.08 billion in 2026 to reach USD 26.44 billion by 2031, at a CAGR of 11.89% during the forecast period (2026-2031).
 Growth is anchored in the shift from periodic, compliance-driven checks to continuous oversight as supply-chain cyber attacks intensify and regulators demand broader third-party visibility.
 Cloud deployment, the rise of ESG due diligence mandates, and widening vendor ecosystems in finance, healthcare, and manufacturing are expanding addressable demand.
 Providers are differentiating through AI-enabled analytics, industry-specific content, and modular architectures that lower adoption barriers for mid-market buyers.
 North America remains the largest regional buyer base, while Asia-Pacific generates the fastest incremental spend as digital-native firms scale multi-cloud estates.

 Key Report Takeaways

-- By risk domain, operational risk accounted for 35% of the vendor risk management market size in 2024; ESG risk is the fastest-growing domain at 18% CAGR.
+- By risk domain, operational risk accounted for 34.70% of the vendor risk management market size in 2025, while ESG risk is the fastest-growing domain, with an 17.35% CAGR.

 Global Vendor Risk Management Market Trends and Insights